One-shot learning and behavioral eligibility traces in sequential decision making: Discussion

 \subsection{Conclusion}

 Eligibility traces are a fundamental factor underlying the human capability of quick learning and adaptation.
 They implement a memory of past state-action associations and are a crucial element to efficiently solve the credit assignment problem in complex tasks \citep{Sutton18, Gerstner18, Izhikevich07}.
-The present study provides direct evidence for human learning with eligibility traces.
+The present study provides both qualitative and quantitative evidence for one-shot sequence-learning with eligibility traces.
 The correlation of the pupillometric signals with an RL algorithm with eligibility traces suggests that humans not only exploit memories of past state-action pairs in behavior but also assign reward-related values to these memories.
 The consistency and similarity of our findings across three experimental conditions suggests that the underlying cognitive, or neuromodulatory, processes are independent of the stimulus modality.
 It is an interesting question for future research to actually identify the neural implementation of these memory traces.

 \beginsupplement